Table of Contents

 The Mattress Fits Snugly Inside

-• Make sure the mattress fits well inside the crib.
+- Make sure the mattress fits well inside the crib.
 To do this, try the two-finger test.
 Only two fingers should fit between the mattress and the crib.
 The mattress does not fit well if you put more fingers in the gap.

-• Mattresses for full-size cribs should measure 27 1/4 inches by 51 1/4 inches and not exceed 6 inches thick.
+- Mattresses for full-size cribs should measure 27 1/4 inches by 51 1/4 inches and not exceed 6 inches thick.

-How To Shop A Good Crib
+How To Shop For A Good Crib

 Buying a crib in anticipation of the arrival of a new family member is exciting for many.
 However, an expecting parent may instantly feel overwhelmed with the available options.
-You can’t just go to a baby shop and choose the nicest and most comfortable-looking crib.
+You canโt just go to a baby shop and choose the nicest and most comfortable-looking crib.
 Here are a few steps to remember as you purchase a crib for your little one:

 Always Buy A New Crib

 Furthermore, the structural integrity of a vintage or pre-owned crib may have deteriorated over time, putting the baby at even greater risk.
 Humidity, heavy use, and other factors can take their toll on your dining room table or sofa, but it is not worth the risk for a baby who cannot get out of a collapsing piece of antique furniture.
-You won’t need to worry about this if you buy a new crib.
+You wonโt need to worry about this if you buy a new crib.

-Check If It’s Subject To A Recall
+Check If Itโs Subject To A Recall

 As a safety precaution, it is essential to check if the particular crib model you plan to buy is subject to any recalls.
 The CPSC maintains a database of recalled products, including cribs.
 You can search for your chosen crib model on their website or contact the manufacturer directly to verify its recall status.

 If you discover that the crib is not listed as recalled, it should be a safer choice for your baby.
 Additionally, keep an eye on any future recalls, even after purchasing the crib, as new issues might arise over time.
-Registering your crib with the manufacturer can help you receive timely updates and safety information.
+Registering your crib with the manufacturer can help you get timely updates and safety information.

 Buy Only From A Reputable Retailer And Manufacturer